k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ## Error Handling and Statistics

-The TDM library offers a generic error handling and statistics gathering mechanism based on Broadway capabilities that are tailored for TDM business requirements.
+The TDM library offers a generic error handling and statistics gathering mechanism, which uses Broadway capabilities that are tailored for TDM business requirements.

 [Click here to learn more about TDM error handling and statistics flows](12_tdm_error_handling_and_statistics.md).